pmineiro/randembed/aloi/README.md

 > make rebuildmat
 > ... (builds matlab input files) ...

 but you will need matlab (not octave) to make that work.
+Octave and txt2mat do not get along.

 Thanks
 ----------